embarks/places-to-cry/README.md

   - This is available via `.env.development` and `docker-compose.yml`
   - Both `.env.development` and `docker-compose.yml` are named based on automatic functions of their respective configuration tools:
     - [serverless-dotenv-plugin](https://www.serverless.com/plugins/serverless-dotenv-plugin) is a plugin that allows access to environment variables based on `NODE_ENV` for anything running in the lambda function (i.e. the Apollo Lambda Server).
-    - `docker-compose.yml` is the default configuration file when running the development `db:*` commands.
+    - `docker-compose.yml` is the default configuration file when running the development `db:*` scripts.

 - [x] graphql schema
   - `src/graphql/schema.ts` is the source of truth for the type definitions which will hopefully make this package more dependable and easy to develop.